What’s Stage 3 Pleural Mesothelioma?

 - Diseased cells may spread to nearby lymph nodes or diaphragm

-- Tumor may have spread to the pericardium (heart sac)
+- The tumor may have spread to the pericardium (heart sac)

 - Spread is more expansive possibly coating the lung, reaching abdomen, spine, mediastinum, pericardium, and other nearby organs